In Exercises 35–40, use the standard normal distribution or the t... | Channels for Pearson+

 t-Distribution

 The t-distribution is a type of probability distribution that is used when the sample size is small (typically n < 30) and the population standard deviation is unknown.
-It is similar to the normal distribution but has heavier tails, which provides a more accurate estimate of the confidence interval in such cases.
-As the sample size increases, the t-distribution approaches the normal distribution, making it essential for small sample analyses.
+It is similar to the normal distribution but has heavier tails, which provides a more accurate estimate of the confidence interval when dealing with smaller samples.

 Recommended video: